top of page

 Below is Eloise.
 This darling puppy was wandering locally with a snare embedded deep into her neck.
 It had cut so deep that her trachea was bare.
 She also was covered in wounds from vicious ticks.
 Eloise has been operated on, she is healing so well. .
 We hope that this lovely dog might find her way to someone's home before she becomes just another invisible shelter dog.

-Arion has recovered so well though.
+Brownie has recovered so well though.
 He was understandably very grumpy and upset to start after surgery but he is coming round fast.
-Arion is living under Aura's care at our village house.
+Brownie is living under Aura's care at our village house.